How to pack light – Yes, you can do it. Yes, even YOU.

 And, if the words “just in case” cross your mind while you’re packing, then keep reading.
 This next one’s for you.

 I’m going to pack this extra pair of shoes just in case we go dancing.
 What are the odds there will be dancing?
 Better than 70 percent?
 OK, maybe.
-If you’re going to Yellowstone to hike for a week and you think there will be a random dance party that warrants your Jimmy Choos?
-No, girl.
+If you’re going to a national park to hike you think there will be a random dance party that warrants your Jimmy Choos?
+No.

 I’m going to pack an extra dress just in case I feel like I need some more choices.
-You don’t.
+No. No, you don’t.

-I’m gonna pack me that turtleneck sweater because the Bahamas could get a freak snowstorm in August.
-Yeah…just no.
+I’m gonna pack a turtleneck sweater because the Bahamas could get a freak snowstorm in July.
+So much no.

 Pack for what you know you’re going to do.
 If something with your trip goes off script, you’ll adapt.
 Don’t carry around extra stuff for the “just in cases” that probably won’t happen.

 Also, this is another reason to pack versatile clothes.
-I have a black sleeveless knit dress works as a bathing suit cover up, an evening dress, and everything in between.
+I have a black sleeveless knit dress works as a bathing suit cover up and evening wear.

-A scarf that doubles as an airline blanket.
+A scarf or sweater that doubles as an airline blanket.

 A kimono that works as a bathing suit cover up and an evening wrap.